Connect with others who understand.

 Stromal Cell Ovarian Cancer Symptoms

-Unlike other types of ovarian tumors, stromal cell tumors often involve hormone production — which may result in early puberty or menstrual changes.
-These symptoms typically present in teenagers and young adults.
+Unlike other types of ovarian tumors, stromal cell tumors often involve hormone production.
+This can cause symptoms like early puberty or changes in menstrual cycles.
+Symptoms typically appear in teenagers and young adults.

 • Abdominal bloating

-• Sudden, severe abdominal pain if the tumor begins bleeding or if an ovary twists around the ligaments holding it in place (ovarian torsion)
+• Sudden, intense abdominal pain, which can happen if the tumor starts bleeding or if an ovary twists around the ligaments holding it in place

-• Menstrual periods and breast development beginning in young girls before the expected age of puberty
+• Menstrual periods and breast development starting earlier than expected in young girls

-• Endometrial hyperplasia, or a noncancerous thickening of the uterine lining
+• Noncancerous thickening of the uterine lining (called endometrial hyperplasia)

-Oftentimes, it can be difficult to tell the difference between the symptoms of ovarian cancer and the side effects of treatment.
-Common treatments for ovarian cancer include chemotherapy, hormone therapy, targeted inhibitors, and occasionally radiation therapy.
-Some side effects you can expect from ovarian cancer treatment include:
+It can be hard to tell the difference between the symptoms of ovarian cancer and the side effects of treatment.
+Common treatments for ovarian cancer include chemotherapy, hormone therapy, and targeted therapy.
+These ovarian cancer treatments can cause side effects such as:

 • Nausea or upset stomach